Sanka - under the umbrella / Fumio Tachibana

 - 9784910462264

 More than 100 volumes containing the names of those who died in the atomic bombing are kept in the basement of the cenotaph in Hiroshima Peace Memorial Park.
-Every year, the volumes are taken out from the basement for a "ventilation" ceremony, and the names of new victims who died that year are added, before being returned to the library on August 6th.
-In 2024, 4,100 new names will be added to the book.
+Every year, all the volumes are taken out from the basement for a "ventilation" ceremony, and the names of new victims who died that year are added by hand writing.
+In 2024, 4100 new names were added to the book.

 Tachibana's father was a bookbinder who was in charge of some of these "registers."
-After his father's bookbindery, which was located in Hiroshima City until a few years ago, closed, artist Tachibana Fumio took photographs of Hiroshima and Tokyo, and his brother, director and sculptor Tachibana Hidehisa, wrote the novel "Dear Diary," and this book was born.
-As the handwritten words on the cover say, "The story of my family's books," this is a book in which the Tachibana family confronted Hiroshima.
+After his father retired bookbindery, which was located in Hiroshima City until a few years ago, artist Fumio Tachibana took photographs of Hiroshima and Tokyo, and his brother, director and sculptor Hidehisa Tachibana, wrote the novel "Dear Diary," and this book was born.
+As the handwritten words on the cover say, "It is a book of my family," this is a book in which the Tachibana family confronted Hiroshima.

-By the way, "Kasashita" is a two-character compound word that is very typical of Tachibana-san, and he has previously rediscovered combinations of two kanji characters, such as "kyutai" (sphere), "impression" (impression), and "kikaku" (opportunity), with his unique editorial sense.
+The title "Sanka" is a two-character compound word that is very typical of Tachibana-san, and he has previously rediscovered combinations of two kanji characters, such as "Kyutai" (sphere), "Inshou" (impression), and "Kikai" (opportunity), with his unique editorial sense.
 The title of the catalogue "Yoin (sphere 12)," which looked back on the "Impression" exhibition held at the Mito Art Tower, was also a good one.
-It seems that Yuta Orisaka may have noticed this sense recently.

-This book is based on the limited edition of 350 copies of "Kanashita" (published in 2020), bound and published by Tachibana Fumio himself, and has been newly republished as a fully translated Japanese-English bilingual edition.
+This book is based on the limited private edition of 350 copies of "Sanka" (published in 2020), bound and published by Fumio Tachibana himself, and has been newly republished as a fully translated Japanese-English bilingual edition.

 -